-This is a good article by Search Engine Journal on how long SEO takes.
+This article by Search Engine Journal is good on how long SEO takes.

-SEO may be a long game but has great ROI.
-With time it gives you targeted traffic to your website.
-Without SEO you need to use other marketing channels such as paid ads and social media.
+SEO may be a long game, but it has great ROI.
+With time, it gives you targeted traffic to your website.
+Without SEO, you need to use other marketing channels, such as paid ads and social media.

 Paid Ads on marketplace websites or directories are essentially websites selling you exposure from their website traffic, the traffic they get from their SEO efforts.

-The term SEO is regularly thrown often by people with no clue what it entails or how much time, money and work are involved.
+The term SEO is often thrown around by people with no clue what it entails or how much time, money, and work are involved.
 If it was super easy, everyone would be at no 1 for everything, right?

 A lot of the mistruths are sales pitches to sell services.
 For example: